 Method 2 - Check your electric panel

-Ok, so you couldn't see your outlet.
+Can't see your outlet?
 No problem!
 If you know where your electrical panel is, open it up and see if you can find a breaker labeled "dryer."
 Since electric dryers usually require 30 amps, if you see a double slot breaker with the number "30" (standing for 30 amps) or higher on the breaker, that means you have an electric dryer.

 How to check for if I have a gas dryer

-Typically it's hard to see if you have a gas dryer.
-The gas line is usually at the floor level, so it can be hard to see behind your dryer.
+With the way gas lines run, it can be difficult to see if you have a gas dryer.
+The gas line usually runs at floor level and is hooked up at the back of the appliance, so it can be hard to see behind your dryer.

 Method 2 - If you can, look behind your dryer to see if there is a gas line connected to a shut-off valve.